ag-informatics/pds-docs/docs/source/dataimport.rst

      - Enumeration Options
      - Collection
      - Requirement
-   * - **Accepted values:**: Any string.
+   * - **Accepted values:** Any string.
-     - **Accepted values:**: Any machine-readable string.
+     - **Accepted values:** Any machine-readable string.
 Should not contain spaces or special characters.
 Optimally, use only numbers, alphabetical characters, and underscores.
-     - **Accepted values:**: Any string.
+     - **Accepted values:** Any string.
-     - **Accepted values:**: Must be one of the following to define data types - "string", "float", "date", "integer", "boolean", "enum"
+     - **Accepted values:** Must be one of the following to define data types - "string", "float", "date", "integer", "boolean", "enum"
      - **Accepted values:** Any comma-separated strings.
 Only applies if the data type is "enum".
 Formatted in the CSV with all options encased in double quotes.
      - **Accepted values:** Any string.
      - **Accepted values:** For a field to NOT be required, this can be left empty or have "false" or "no".
 All other values are determined as stating that the field is required for the model.